2016 Summer Internships

 Curatorial Records and Files

-The intern will work with department staff to integrate new research on Italian paintings into the curatorial files and update bibliographic and provenance information on the collection database.
-He or she may also contribute to ongoing research about provenances of Gallery objects by conducting research outside the Gallery at institutions such as the National Archives and Archives of American Art.
+The intern will work with department staff to integrate documentation on accessions from the Corcoran Gallery of Art into the curatorial files, and to update bibliographic and provenance information in the collection database.
+He or she may also contribute to ongoing research about the provenances of permanent collection objects by conducting research outside the Gallery at institutions such as the National Archives and the Archives of American Art.
 The intern will also serve as a departmental assistant, helping staff and outside scholars use the curatorial files and assisting with the annual departmental inventory.
-Current art history or museum studies graduate students and 2014 graduates of such programs are invited to apply.
-Familiarity with museum collection databases is preferred.
+Current art history or museum studies graduate students and 2016 graduates of such programs are invited to apply.
 A demonstrated ability for careful, precise, and independent work is essential.
-Reading knowledge of Italian preferred.
+Familiarity with museum collection databases is preferred, as well as reading knowledge of Italian, German, or French.

 Development: Fundraising and Stewardship

-The intern will assist with the fundraising and administration of the Gallery's development department.
-He or she will assist in identifying new donor prospects and major gifts, help prepare stewardship documents and communications, coordinate departmental mailings for upcoming events, perform research, secure image permissions, and copyedit departmental publications, such as the fall 2014 Bulletin, which is mailed to Gallery donors and prospects.
-Current graduate students and 2014 graduates in arts administration, arts management, or other relevant programs are invited to apply.
+The intern will assist with the development department’s fundraising and stewardship efforts by performing research to identify new donor prospects and major gifts, drafting responses to donor queries, preparing paper and electronic stewardship documents and communications, working on departmental mailings for upcoming events, assisting in the preparation of departmental publications, such as the fall 2016 Bulletin, processing donor gifts, and providing administrative support.
+Current graduate students and 2016 graduates in arts administration, arts management, or other relevant programs are invited to apply.
 Strong research and editing skills are essential.

 Education: Art Information for the Public

-The intern will work with the art information program by staffing the information desks, assisting with volunteers, and researching and preparing responses to written requests about art from the general public.
-The intern will also present three spotlight talks for adults in the galleries on premodern European and/or American works of art.
+The intern will work with the art information program to staff the information desks, assist with volunteers, and research and prepare responses to written requests about art from the general public.
+He or she will also present three spotlight talks for adults in the galleries on premodern European or American works of art.
 Mentoring will be provided by professional Gallery lecturing staff.
 Current advanced art history graduate students are invited to apply.
 A demonstrated interest in working directly with the public is essential.
-Advanced English speaking and writing skills as well as advanced skills in a language other than English are required.
+Excellent English speaking and writing skills are required.

 Education: Digital Outreach and Engagement